eaton-lab/kmerkit/docs/installation.md

-## Installation
+## Installation Instructions
-Recommended installation is with `conda` to ensure that the dependencies are pulled in correctly.
+Recommended installation is with `conda` to ensure that all dependencies are pulled in correctly.

 === "conda"